Staff Governors

 Zoë was elected as a staff governor for a three-year term in September 2023.

-Zoë works within the Trust as Divisional Director of Community Services.
+Zoë works within the Trust as Care Group Director of Community Services.
 Zoe was born and raised in Australia, finishing her schooling in Exeter to then go on to study physiotherapy at Brunel University in London.
 Zoë worked as a physiotherapist in the NHS, community interest companies, social care and in the private sector, before moving into leadership positions across health and social care in the last 10 years – championing community services and the prevention agenda.
 Zoë has achieved a Master of Business Administration (MBA) at Exeter University, and successfully completed the Nye Bevan Leadership Academy course in recent years.
-Zoë has two young children and enjoys a full and busy life by the sea.
+Zoë is also a Trustee of Age UK Devon.

 Simon Leepile